Mandur/PodIdentityHealthCheck/readme.md

 > Azure SDKs provide nice way to easily authenticate against Azure ressources using Managed identity (in C#, python, node, java).
 It is considered as [best practice](https://devblogs.microsoft.com/azure-sdk/best-practices-for-using-azure-sdk-with-asp-net-core/) to use in your code the *DefaultAzureCredential* class to get authorization for your application as it enables seamless transition between development and production setup.
 This class tries different authentication mechanism in sequence and one of them is the managed identity.
 ---

 If there is only one identity assigned to the underlying machines, the IMDS will match the request to this default identity.
-In this case, even without the NMI the application pod will to continue working without any error.
+In this case, even without the NMI the application pod will continue working without any error.
 However, the NMI Authorization checks is going to be completely bypassed.

-Things become more complicated if there are multipe identities assigned to your cluster machines and don't specify the exact identity object Id in the identity request (using the *defaultAzureCredential* without providing arguments).
+Things become more complicated if there are multipe identities assigned to your cluster machines and do not specify the exact identity object Id in the identity request (using the *defaultAzureCredential* without providing arguments).
 First, there is a system assigned identity to your cluster, the IMDS will always default to this identity whatever are the other user-assigned managed identities assigned on the nodes.
 (Picture below)

 ![IMDS defaults to the system assigned identity](img/imdsDefaultToSystemAssignedIdentity.png)

-If you only have user assigned identities, the IMDS won't know which one to impersonate will return a 400 error (mapped to *CredentialUnavailableException* in C#).
+If you only have user assigned identities, the IMDS will not know which one to impersonate will return a 400 error (mapped to *CredentialUnavailableException* in C#).
 As the [documentation states](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-use-vm-token#get-a-token-using-http), if there are multiple user assigned identities on the cluster `object_id`, `client_id` or `mi_res_id` needs to be specified in the request.
 (Picture below)

 ![IMDS don't know which identity to resolve if multiple identities](img/imdsNoSystemAssignedIdentity.png)

-In such cases, it can happen that you application receives authentication errors.
-Either because the access token request fail or because it gets the system-assigned identity instead of the identity defined in the pod's label.
+In such cases, it can happen that your application receives authentication errors.
+Either because the access token request fails or because it gets the system-assigned identity instead of the identity defined in the pod's label.

 ### Solutions